 - Implement education and organizational change.
 Education and training from the top down are key to the rapid acceptance and user buy-in to RBAC.
 If employees clearly understand how and why RBAC is critical to the organization's information security and appreciate how it can make them more productive, they are more likely to adapt to the system quickly and enthusiastically.

-For the sake of time and the length of this post, we won’t go into full detail of how to set up your role-based permissions from an IT perspective, but you can attend our upcoming webinar entitled Defending your Dollars: How to Craft a Financial Data Permissions Strategy to Ensure Data Security and Mitigate Risk on July 25th, 2017 at 2:00 pm EST for more information.
+For the sake of time and the length of this post, we won’t go into full detail of how to set up your role-based permissions from an IT perspective, but you can watch a recording of our recent webinar Defending your Dollars: How to Craft a Financial Data Permissions Strategy to Ensure Data Security and Mitigate Risk, for more information.

 WHY MOVE TO A ROLE-BASED PERMISSIONS MODEL?